ton-defi-org/ton-offline-transaction/README.md

 * Download `ton-mnemonic-pk.html`

   This offline HTML relies on `tonweb-mnemonic.js` and provides an easy-to-use interface where you can convert an existing 24 word mnemonic (BIP39) to a TON-compatible private key file (`key.pk`).
 The private key file (`key.pk`) is needed as argument to `fift` executable for signing transactions.
 The HTML is part of this repo and can be downloaded [here](ton-mnemonic-pk.html).

+## Step 2: Sign deployment offline

+* Ready `key.pk`

+  The primary secret stored on the offline computer is the private key file.
+If you only have a 24 word mnemonic (BIP39), open `ton-mnemonic-pk.html` using a web browser (offline), type the mnemonic into the page and use it to generate `key.pk` and save it.
+Never give any unauthorized party access to `key.pk` as access to this file gives full access to all your funds.

+* Sign deployment

+  Command line: `fift -s new-wallet-v3.fif <workchain-id> <wallet-id> <key.pk>`

+  * `workchain-id` - normally zero (0) as the wallet will reside on the basic workchain
+  * `wallet-id` - any integer since multiple wallets can be deployed by the same key, the value `698983191` is used by standard wallets as the primary ID, using it will allow seamless import of the wallet into a third-party wallet app in the future
+  * `key.pk` - path to the private key file

+  Example: `fift -s new-wallet-v3.fif 0 698983191 key.pk`

+* See output BOC

+  The above command will generate a BOC file which contains the signed transaction for transmission to TON mainnet.
+The BOC file will be created in the current directory with the name `key-query.boc`.

+## Step 3: Move BOC and send

+* Move BOC

+  The output BOC should be moved to a regular (online) computer that is connected to the Internet.
+It is your responsibility to move it securely using any method like a USB-Key or QR code reader and make sure that no other important files (like `key.pk`) get compromised in the process.

+*

 #### perquisites